Use websites instead of virtual directories in IIS

 https://exampleportal.exampledomain.com |

-A key difference between using virtual directories and websites when running multiple portals is that you need to create a website in IIS for each portal.
+A key difference between the use of virtual directories and websites when using multiple portals is that you have to create a separate website in the IIS for each portal.

 The corresponding URLs look like this: